richardcrng/redux-leaves/docs/examples/intermediateExample.md

 ```

 ## Default handling of arguments
-When you supply `reduxLeaves` with custom reducer logic, it provides the corresponding action creators, e.g. `actions.list.create.appendToEach` used above.
+When you supply `riduce` with custom reducer logic, it provides the corresponding action creators, e.g. `actions.list.create.appendToEach` used above.

 The *default behaviour* of these action creators is that, if they receive any arguments, *only the first argument* is passed to the created action as a payload: